 Classification Summary

-The principal function of an employee in this class is to answer emergency and non-emergency calls for police, fire, and other emergency services using a multi-line telephone, entering calls into the dispatch system and providing assistance and information to the public.
-A Call Taker is responsible for fast, efficient, and accurate receiving and processing of calls and messages.
-The work is performed under the supervision of a Communications Lead Officer.
+The principal function of an employee in this class is to answer emergency and non-emergency calls for police, fire, and other emergency services using a multi-line telephone and 911 systems.
+Employees in this class have successfully completed all training and can function proficiently with the Law Enforcement or EMS radio system.
+A Communications Officer I is responsible for fast, efficient, and accurate receiving, dispatching, and processing of calls and messages.
+The work is performed under the supervision of a Communications Officer II.
 The principal duties of this class are performed in a general office environment, frequently under stressful conditions.

 Examples of Work (Illustrative Only)